Nearly sixty students are currently participating in faculty-led study abroad programs this summer in Europe, Australia, Canada and South Korea.

 Three students are participating in the Korea Summer Studies Program at LC’s sister school, Hannam University.
 Coursework includes Korean culture, architecture, cinema, society, and language, which provide an excellent introduction to life in Korea.
 With an emphasis on intercultural communication, students rely on a “buddy system” to connect with Hannam students for activities such as pottery-making, karaoke night, Taekwondo lessons, visits to a Buddhist temple, and sampling local cuisine.
 This experience concludes with a two-day excursion to Seoul, the capital of South Korea.
 The program is led by Dr. Terry Cornwell, associate professor of communication studies.

 More photos from the various LC Study Abroad locations can be viewed by following the College’s Twitter account.
-For more information about Lynchburg College’s Study Abroad program, visit our website: www.lynchburg.edu/studyabroad.
+For more information about University of Lynchburg’s Study Abroad program, visit our website: www.lynchburg.edu/studyabroad.